perhells/elo-pong/README.md

 # ELO ratings

-This is a Python script that calculates ELO ratings for a table tennis league.
+This is a Python script that calculates ELO ratings for ~casual~ very serious table tennis games.

 ## Player ratings